CS2103AUG2016-W09-C3/main/docs/DeveloperGuide.md

 #### Undoing

-When the `undo` command is called, the to do list has to reset the to do list to the state directly before the `currentState`.
+When the `undo` command is called, the state before the `currentState` is loaded.

 The `ModelManager` calls `loadPreviousState()`, and the StatesManager handles this by decrementing the `currentState`, and returning the state corresponding to the `currentState`.

 > `undo`